 Even during peak hours at the restaurant, Anne and Johannes Furth and their team at Nordbahnhof appear to work together like clockwork.
 Indeed, although the phone rings again for the umpteenth time, eventually they manage to display the daily menu – in classic style – on a historic ticket booth in the entrance area.
 The restaurateurs’ confident attitude shows in other ways, too.
 Anne and Johannes Furth may start work early in the morning, but they don’t necessarily have a hand in closing down the restaurant every evening: ‘We have complete trust in our staff.’

 Digital tools at METRO

 Digital tools help restaurateurs manage their businesses and effectively utilise resources.
-The DISH (Digital Innovations and Solutions for Hospitality) services developed by METRO subsidiary Hospitality Digital provide diverse digital solutions, from improved visibility on the web and profitable online orders thanks to 0% commission rates to more efficient management of operations.
+The DISH (Digital Innovations and Solutions for Hospitality) services developed by METRO subsidiary DISH Digital Solutions provide diverse digital solutions, from improved visibility on the web and profitable online orders thanks to 0% commission rates to more efficient management of operations.
 The online reservation tool alone generates a reservation on average every 20 seconds.
 As a result, roughly 20 million guests have already been accommodated in a total of 16 countries.